 This is a statutory body established under the Synodical Government Measure 1969.
 It acts as the Standing Committee of the Synod and carries on the work of the Synod between sessions.
 It advises the Bishop on matters where he seeks guidance and has, since its inception in 1970, gradually assumed an important role in the formulation of diocesan policy.
 The Council has normally met four times each year.
 Meetings are held at 7pm until approximately 9pm in the Diocesan Office.

 The Council receives regular reports from the Board for Mission and Ministry, Agenda Group and Policy Sub-Committee.
 It also responds to national consultations e.g. on the Clergy Pension scheme.
 It has three main sub-committees:

-iii) The Diocesan Mission and Pastoral Executive Committee which is made up of the three Archdeacons, one Rural Dean and two Lay Chairs.
+ii) The Diocesan Mission and Pastoral Executive Committee which is made up of the three Archdeacons, one Rural Dean and two Lay Chairs, plus a member nominated from the Property Committee of the DBF.
 Its role is to make better provision for the cure of souls in the Diocese and to consider proposals for pastoral reorganisation.

-Elected by the House of Clergy: The Reverend Simon Cutmore, the Reverend Canon Richard Hibbert, the Reverend Canon Pauline Higham, the Reverend Javaid Iqbal, the Reverend Canon David Middlebrook
+Elected by the House of Clergy: The Reverend Canon Dr Peter Ackroyd, the Reverend Canon Teresa Wynne and the Reverend Timothy Madeley.

 Elected by the House of Laity: Mrs Janet Bird, Mr Nigel Challis, Miss Elizabeth Cranfield, Dr David Dallinger, Dr Mark Eaton, Mr Michael Jameson, Dr Jacob Kurien, Mr David Roberts and Mr Michael Taylor.

 Bishop’s Nominations: Mr Tim Fleming and three vacancies.

 Monday 16 October